Megalencephaly: Diagnoses

 Diagnosis of megalencephaly has changed over the years, however, with the development of more advanced equipment, physicians have been able to confirm the disorder with better accuracy.
 Usually, a physical exam is first performed when characteristics of megalencephaly have appeared.
 This typically occurs at birth or during early child development.
-A physician will then take head measurements in order to determine the circumference.
-This is known as the head circumference.
+A physician will then take measurements in order to determine the head circumference.
 Then a family background will be recorded in order to determine if there has been a history of megalencephaly in the family.

 A neurological exam will then be performed using the technology of an MRI machine in order to confirm the diagnosis of megalencephaly.
 These imaging tests give detailed information regarding brain size, volume asymmetry and other irregular developments linked with MCAP, MPPH and hemimegalencephaly.

 There is also a strong correlation of epilepsy and megalencephaly and this can aid doctors in their diagnosis.

 If a diagnosis of megalencephaly is confirmed, the child is referred to a specialist who focuses on managing the symptoms and improving lifestyle.
 Since megalencephaly is usually presented with autism, the goal of treatment is to improve deficiencies associated with autistic causes.
 Additionally, since each patient has unique symptoms, there is no one specific treatment method and therefore is heavily reliant on symptoms associated with an individual.